PFC Lokomotiv Tashkent: Stadium

 The club played its home matches at TTYMI Stadium, a stadium of Tashkent Institute of Railway Transport Engineers.
 In 2009 Lokomotiv started with construction of a new 8,000-all-seater arena, Lokomotiv Stadium at the place of Traktor Tashkent Stadium and renovation works were finished in Spring 2012.
 The sport complex includes sporting facilities, a hotel and car parking for 270 vehicles.
 The new stadium was opened on 11 May 2012 with an official 2012 Uzbek League match between Lokomotiv and FK Andijan.
 Currently Lokomotiv plays its home matches both at Lokomotiv Stadium and TTYMI Stadium.
 As of 2017 all home games are played only at TTZ stadium.

 Kit manufacturers and shirt sponsors

 The shirt sponsor of Lokomotiv is the national rail carrier O'zbekiston Temir Yo'llari.
 Lokomotiv's shirts had been made by manufacturer Adidas until 2013.
 In February 2013, it was announced the club had signed a contract with Joma as the club's new kit manufacturer.
+In 2024 "Lokomotiv" PFK signed a contract with the 7SABER brand.